destaMo/Scrum-Notes/content/web_development/skills/persistence/advanced.md

 +++
-title = "Persistance - Advanced"
+title = "Persistence - Advanced"
 weight = 2
 +++

 {{%bubble %}}

-## Persistance Advanced
+## Persistence Advanced

 **Points:** 2

-**Description:** You can get the most out of the relational database (PostgreSQL) and knows when to pick different solution for persistance layer
+**Description:** You can get the most out of the relational database (PostgreSQL) and know when to pick different solution for the persistence layer

-**Person which successfully completed requirement for given block can:**
+**A person who successfully completed requirement for the given block:**

-- Knows other type of databases and common use-cases for them
+- Knows other types of databases and common use-cases for them
-- Can build reactable database solution
+- Can build a reactable database solution
 - Can use query optimization technics
 - Knows how to use complex operations keeping the high-level of data integrity
-- Understands different data models and its applications
+- Understands different data models and their applications

 {{% /bubble%}}